 (1) The Permit Streamlining Act, among other things, requires each public agency to provide a development project applicant with a list that specifies the information that will be required from any applicant for a development project.
 The act requires a public agency that has received an application for a development project to determine in writing whether the application is complete within 30 calendar days and to immediately transmit the determination to the applicant of the development project.

-This bill would prohibit a city, county, or city and county from requiring certain information or approvals, including, among others, any requirement for preapplication submissions, approvals, reviews, meetings, consultations, public outreach notices, or any other preapplication requirements, as a condition of determining that an application for a housing entitlement is complete.
+This bill would prohibit a city, county, or city and county from requiring certain information or approvals, including, among others, any approval or determination by any official, body, department, or subdepartment of the city, county, or city and county as a condition of determining that an application for a housing entitlement is complete.
 The bill would prohibit a city, county, or city and county from imposing a penalty or an additional fee, processing requirement, or submittal requirement as a consequence of an applicant using the standardized application form.

 This bill would authorize the department to review, adopt, amend, and repeal standards, forms, and definitions to implement these requirements.
 The bill would exempt any rule, policy, or standard of general application issued by the department in implementing these requirements from the Administrative Procedure Act.

-This bill would revise the above-described definition of "disapprove the housing development project" to also including any instance in which a local agency determines that an application for a housing development project is incomplete and includes in the determination an item that is prohibited from being required under the bill's provisions, as described above.
+This bill would revise the above-described definition of "disapprove the housing development project" to also include any instance in which a local agency determines that an application for a housing development project is incomplete and includes in the determination an item that is prohibited from being required under the bill's provisions, as described above.
 The bill would require the local agency to bear the burden of proof that the required item is permitted to be required.

 (3) Existing law requires a city, county, or special district that has an internet website to make specified information available on its internet website, as applicable, including a current schedule of fees, exactions, and affordability requirements it has imposed that are applicable to a proposed housing development project.